-Broadleaf provides a collection of reference starter projects allowing a developer to work with the entire Broadleaf microservice ecosystem in a local environment.
+Broadleaf provides a collection of reference accelerator projects allowing a developer to work with the entire Broadleaf microservice ecosystem on a local machine.

 The framework includes 30+ microservices containing extensible commerce service components built on Java and Spring as well as a centralized metadata-driven back office admin framework built in React.

 In order to get started running Broadleaf Microservices locally, you will need to obtain a few resources and credentials before working through the installation instructions outlined below.

 Broadleaf licensed clients get access to Broadleaf’s Docker Registry, Maven Nexus, and NPM Repository in order to build and run these starter projects.
 Once you have obtained these credentials, you will need to configure them appropriately (which will be outlined in the relevant sections below).
 To be eligible for credentials, users must have a Broadleaf Enterprise or Evaluation License.

 We also recommend that you have an IDE(s) setup that can support Java and Spring development from a backend commerce API perspective and React/Next.js application development from a frontend consumer experience perspective.
 Popular choices that we recommend include IntelliJ IDEA and Visual Studio Code.

 In order to run the supporting services (e.g. Zookeeper, SOLR, Kafka, etc…) that underpin the Broadleaf ecosystem, you will need to have Docker Engine & Docker Compose installed locally.

 Tip Docker Desktop for both Mac and Windows already includes compose along with other docker apps.

 Once you have docker installed, you will want to authenticate with Broadleaf’s docker registry enabling you to pull down Broadleaf container images.